moebiussurfing/ofxSurfingDebug/README.md

 Based in the original add-on: https://github.com/tettou771/ofxHelpMessage from [**Toru Takata**](https://github.com/tettou771)

-You can add variables and text messages too.
+You can add variables and text or hardcoded messages.

-Added variables (string, float, int, bool) are referenced, and can be showed in realtime in the same text box.
+Added variables (string, float, int, bool) are referenced, and his value can be showed in realtime in any frame at the same text box.
 You dont need to update nothing.

+**NOTE ABOUT MULTIPLE INSTANCES**
-The class uses a singleton, so you can add referenced variables (or text) from any of your included classes.
+The class uses a *singleton*, so you can add referenced variables (or text) from any of your included classes.
 You just need to add this header to your classes.
-when using multiple instances,
-All classes will "share" the same text box.
+When using multiple instances, all classes will "share" the same text box.

 ## Screencast
 ![Screencast](readme_images/ofxSurfingDebugVariables.gif?raw=true "moebiusSurfing")